mariahnorell/website/content/courses/intro_pa/python/python.md

 ## Sorting Data

-Ascending: When you sort your data by a particular column, the default is to sort in ascending order.
-For example, we could sort our data by the Age column:
+Often, it is easier to look at data once it has been sorted from largest to smallest or the reverse, for any given column.
+In the `pandas` library, the default syntax is to sort in ascending order.
+For example, we could sort our data by the Age column, this is what we would write:

 ```python
 Syntax = df_name.sort_values(by=col_name)
 example = df_name.sort_values(by='Age')
 ```

-Descending: To sort in descending order, you add one argument to the syntax:
+To sort in descending order, you add one argument to the syntax exactly as follows:

 ```python
 Syntax = df_name.sort_values(by=col_name, ascending = False)